Model Card · April 2026

 Overview

 Tontaube V0 is an autoregressive text to speech model with zero-shot voice cloning.
-A short reference clip and a transcript produce studio-quality speech in the reference voice.
 Inference runs behind a production vLLM server that streams audio tokens and decodes them on the fly.

 The model is the first public release from Tontaube.
+It was trained from scratch with a budget of a $1000.
 It is evaluated below against six comparison systems grouped into two tiers:

 • Commercial voice-agent APIs: ElevenLabs Flash v2.5, Cartesia Sonic-3, Gradium.